mpaperno/MSFSTouchPortalPlugin/DOCUMENTATION.md

 | --- | --- | --- | --- |
 | boolean (on/off) | 1 | 0 | 1 |

 Touch Portal cannot perform math or numeric comparison operations on decimal numbers formatted with comma decimal separator, even in locations where this is the norm.
-Set this setting to 1/true toalways format numbers in "neutral" format with period decimal separators. **NOTE** that this affects **input** number formatting as well (the plugin will expect all numbers with period decimal separators regardless of your location).
+Set this setting to 1 (one) to always format numbers in "neutral" format with period decimal separators.

+**NOTE** that this affects **input** number formatting as well (the plugin will expect all numbers with period decimal separators regardless of your location).

 ### Update HubHop Data on Startup (0/1)